 There are three main ways to volunteer:

-Our helpline is an empathetic listening service manned by volunteers from the profession who have undergone a selection and training process.
-The volunteers are required to be on duty about one day per month and are usually able to combine this with their normal day-to-day activities.
-The rota is flexible – you can select which days you prefer to be on duty and also elect whether to respond by phone, email or both.
+Our Helpline is an empathetic listening service manned by volunteers from the profession who have undergone a selection and training process.
+Helpline volunteers on average do one or two duties a month and are usually able to combine this with their normal daily commitments.
+The rota is flexible, allowing you to select which days you prefer to be on duty.
+Please view our Helpline Volunteer information sheet here.

-Please contact the Vetlife office if you are interested and we will arrange for you to speak to a member of the helpline’s selection and training team.
+If you are interested in volunteering for the Vetlife Helpline, please complete our application form and we will arrange for you to speak to a member of the Helpline’s selection and training team.

 Vetlife Financial Support Area Representative

-Please contact the Vetlife office if you would like more information.
-We would be happy to arrange for you to also speak to an existing volunteer or Director.
+Please contact the Vetlife office at [email protected] or 0207 908 6385 if you would like more information and/or would like to speak to an existing Trustee about the role.